Gastroenterology, Hepatology and Nutrition Fellowships

 The Division of Pediatric Gastroenterology, Hepatology and Nutrition offers a three-year fellowship designed to provide training and expertise in medical care and clinical, translational and/or basic science research for graduates to pursue careers as independent investigators in pediatric gastroenterology, hepatology and nutrition.
 The ACGME-accredited Pediatric Gastroenterology, Hepatology and Nutrition Fellowship Program is established in the Department of Pediatrics at the Johns Hopkins University School of Medicine in Baltimore.

 The broad support for the training program by faculty in multiple departments throughout Johns Hopkins underscores the rich opportunities for interdepartmental contacts in our program structure.
-The training program utilizes both clinical and laboratory resources at the East Baltimore Campus as well as laboratories on the Bayview campus.
+The training program utilizes both clinical and laboratory resources at the East Baltimore Campus as well as laboratories at Johns Hopkins Bayview Medical Center.

 Our program includes 10 faculty members, three nurse practitioners, an advanced practice nutrition nurse, a pharmacist, six registered pediatric GI staff nurses, 10 nutritionists, four clinical research coordinators and a five-member administrative team.